tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 **Instructions:** [README.md](Activities/03-Stu_Jupyter_Project/README.md)

 Open the instructions and introduce the student activity.

-Instructional staff should circulate the classroom during this activity, monitoring students to ensure that everyone can successfully open JupyterLab.
+Instructional staff should circulate the classroom during this activity, monitoring students to ensure that everyone can successfully launch JupyterLab.
+If anyone has issues, direct them to use [Try Jupyter](https://jupyter.org/try) for this activity and to troubleshoot their install with a TA during the next break.

 Take some additional time here if necessary, as students may need to familiarize themselves with the layout of JupyterLab.
 Students will not be able to participate in the upcoming coding activities if this activity is not completed successfully.